-As a freelance photographer based in Pittsboro, North Carolina, I am honored to share my photographic journey with you that began 30 years ago.
+As a freelance photographer based in Pittsboro, North Carolina, I am honored to share my photographic journey that began over 30 years ago.

-My college internship expanded into full-time after graduation and gave me hands-on experience in the field of commercial photography.
+A college internship expanded into my first full-time job and gave me hands-on experience in the field of commercial photography.
 I worked as a production assistant for Jim Erickson, an accomplished national photographer (jimerickson.com) who was then based in downtown Raleigh.
-Situated within a large warehouse was a uniquely well-staffed studio with a team of photographers plus darkroom, talent agency, stylist, and set production professionals.
+Situated within a large warehouse was a uniquely well-staffed studio with a team of photographers plus a darkroom, talent agency, stylist, and set production professionals.

-Then my husband and I moved to Clearwater, Florida for eight years, so my career path led toward another area of my interests - layout and design work.
-Initially, I worked for a printing and direct mail house, then an advertising agency, and lastly in global advertising and marketing for an international vacation yacht charter company (www.moorings.com).
-During that time, I was working with commercial photographers as their client.
-I continued to shoot on my own outside of work.
+Then my husband and I moved to Clearwater, Florida for eight years.
+My career path shifted toward another area of interest and skill in layout and design work.
+Initially, I worked for a printing and direct mail house then an advertising agency before landing in global advertising and marketing.
+I loved working for The Moorings, an international vacation yacht charter company.
+Throughout this season, I worked with commercial photographers as their client but continued to shoot on my own outside of work.

 After returning to North Carolina in 2001, I temporarily stepped away from the business world to build our home and family.
-My husband and I feel very blessed to share life with our two children.
+My husband and I feel so blessed to share life with our two children.
 Our family enjoys being outdoors, especially trail running and hiking in places like the NC mountains and US National Parks.
-(Pictured here is us at the top of Angel's Landing in Zion National Park, Utah.)
+(Pictured here is my husband and me at the top of Angel's Landing in Zion National Park, Utah.)